On the Effectiveness of Transfer Learning for Code Search: Experimental Design

 \subsection{Threats to Validity}

 \paragraph{Internal validity} The most significant limitation to our experimental design comes from the nature and quality of our evaluation dataset.
 While using \stackoverflow questions and code answers allows us to gather large amounts of evaluation data, we cannot be sure that they are a valid proxy for measuring code search performance.
-It is possible that we measure something else instead, such as how well our model can find the right answer among multiple possible answers to a \stackoverflow question.
+We may measure something else instead, such as how well our model can find the correct answer among multiple possible answers to a \stackoverflow question.

 Furthermore, not all questions ask for a code answer to a concrete implementation problem.
 Some questions touch on more high-level, abstract topics, such as programming style or best practices.
-The answer to these kinds of questions may still contain code examples for demonstration purposes.
-In these cases, we observe a big semantic discrepancy between the query and the corresponding code snippet.
-Related to this is the fact that code snippets alone might not give a comprehensive answer to the question posed, and it only makes sense in the context of the surrounding natural language explanations of the answer post.
+The answer to these questions may still contain code examples for demonstration purposes.
+We observe a significant semantic discrepancy between the query and the corresponding code snippet in these cases.
+Related to this is that code snippets alone might not give a comprehensive answer to the question posed, and it only makes sense in the context of the surrounding natural language explanations of the answer post.
 This is especially true because, for answers that contain several code snippets, we concatenate them into one, which makes the code snippets less cohesive.
-In order to mitigate this issue, we introduced the \aroma score as a metric to measure the relevance of the code snippets that the approaches classify as the correct answer (see \cref{subsec:experimental_design:evaluation_metrics}).
+To mitigate this issue, we introduced the \aroma score as a metric to measure the relevance of the code snippets that the approaches classify as the correct answer (see \cref{subsec:experimental_design:evaluation_metrics}).

 Additionally, the code snippets can contain comments, which we did not remove during pre-processing.
 While we would want the comments to be included in the search results returned to the user, they may be considered noise to our code encoder, which was pre-trained on source code where comments were removed.
 The same is true for console outputs, which are not removed from the evaluation dataset.